dbp/website/essays/2018-01-01-home-backups.markdown

     initial backup is quite slow.
 The Raspberry Pi 3 processor is certainly much faster than previous Raspberry Pis, and fast enough for this purpose, but it definitely still has to work hard!
 And my residential cable upstream is not all that impressive.
-A couple days later though, the initial backup completed).
+After a couple days though, the initial backup will complete!).

     Periodic backups run with the same command, and intermediate ones can be pruned away as well (I use `duplicacy prune -keep 30:180 -keep 7:30 -keep 1:1`, run after my daily backup, to keep monthly backups beyond 6 months, weekly beyond 1 month, and daily below that.
-I have a cron job that runs the backup daily, so the last is not strictly necessary, but if I do manual backups it'll clean them up over time).
-To restore from total loss of the Pi, you just need to put the config file above into `.duplicacy/preferences` relative to the current directory and you can run `duplicacy restore`.
+I have a cron job that runs the backup daily, so the last is not strictly necessary, but if I do manual backups it'll clean them up over time.
+Since I pretty much never delete files that are put into this archive, pruning isn't really about saving space, as barring some error on the server the latest backup should contain every file, but it is nice to have the list of snapshots be more manageable).

+    To restore from total loss of the Pi, you just need to put the config file above into `.duplicacy/preferences` relative to the current directory on any machine and you can run `duplicacy restore`.
 You can also grab individual files (which I tested on a different machine; I haven't tested restoring a full backup) by creating the above mentioned file and then running `duplicacy list -files -r N` (where N is the snapshot you want to get the file from; run `duplicacy list` to find which one you want) and then to get a file `duplicacy cat -r N path/to/file > where/to/put/it`.

-- I'm still working out how to detect errors in the hard drives.
-I can see them manually by running `sudo btrfs device stats /mntpoint`.
-When this shows that a drive is failing (i.e., lots of errors), add a new drive to the spare enclosure, format it, and then run `sudo btrfs replace start -f N /dev/sdX /mntpoint` where N is the number of the device that is failing (when you run `sudo btrfs fi show /mntpoint`) and `/dev/sdX` is the new drive.
+- I'm still working out how to detect errors in the hard drives automatically.
+I can see them manually by running `sudo btrfs device stats /mntpoint` (which I do periodically).
+When this shows that a drive is failing (i.e., read/write errors), add a new drive to the spare enclosure, format it, and then run `sudo btrfs replace start -f N /dev/sdX /mntpoint` where N is the number of the device that is failing (when you run `sudo btrfs fi show /mntpoint`) and `/dev/sdX` is the new drive.
 To check for and correct errors in the file system (not the underlying drive), run `sudo btrfs scrub start /mntpoint`.
   This will run in the background; if you care you can check the status with `sudo btrfs scrub status /mntpoint`.
+Based on recommendations, I have the scrub process run monthly via a cron job.

 - If you want to expand the capacity of the disks, replace the drives as if they failed (see previous bullet) and then run `sudo btrfs fi resize N:max /mntpoint` for each `N` (run `sudo btrfs fi show` to see what your dev ids are).
 When you replace them, they stay at the same capacity -- this resize expands the filesystem to the full device.
+As I mentioned earlier, I did this to replace 1TB WD Green drives with 2TB WD Red drives (so I replaced one, then the next, then did the resize on both).

-- For tech people (i.e., who are comfortable with `scp`), this is enough -- just get files onto the server, into the right directory, and it'll be all set.
+- For tech people (i.e., who are comfortable with `scp`), this setup is enough -- just get files onto the server, into the right directory, and it'll be all set.
 For less tech-savvy people, you can install samba on the raspberry pi and then set up a share like the following (put this at the bottom of `/etc/samba/smb.conf`):

     ```